2010 Campeonato Paulista

 The 2010 Campeonato Paulista de Futebol Profissional da Primeira Divisão - Série A1 was the 109th season of São Paulo's top professional football league.

 Santos were crowned champions after a 5–5 tie on aggregate score against Santo André in the finals, which were held at Pacaembu.
 As they had ended with best campaign in the first stage, they took the trophy.

 Format

-The top four teams in the first stage qualifies to the semi-finals.
-The bottom four teams relegates to the Série A2.
+The top four teams in the first stage qualify for the semi-finals.
+The bottom four teams are relegated to the Série A2.
 Semi-finals and finals are played in two-legged matches.

 The four top ranked teams that did not qualify to the semi-finals and from outside the city of São Paulo or Santos FC, would contest each other in the Campeonato do Interior (Interior Championship).